+Each absence will result in a deduction of one (1) point from the final total score.
 Four or more absences to class without reasonable excuse constitute a grade of F in the course.
 More than eight total absences to class constitute a grade of F in the course.
 A student with more than three absences to team meetings without reasonable excuses may be dismissed from the team with all the corresponding consequences described in section 3 below.
+Students engaged in activities not related to the lecture during lecture time may also be deducted one (1) point for each occurrence.